The 2020 Census is an enumeration of every person residing in the United States.

 an expiration date

 You can verify a census worker through looking up their name of the Census Bureau staff directory.
-You can also call the Denver Regional Office at 1-800-852-6159.

 the u.s. census bureau also conducts over 130 household surveys each year